Middleburg, Virginia | AUGUST 17-20, 2023

 Carla Hall

-Carla Hall first won over audiences competing on Bravo's "Top Chef" and "Top Chef: All Stars".
-She co-hosted ABC's Emmy award winning, lifestyle series "The Chew" and she is a featured host and judge on Food Network.
-Carla also has a weekly podcast "Say Yes with Carla Hall" and her latest cookbook, Carla Hall's Soul Food: Everyday and Celebration, was published in 2018, making multiple "Best Cookbook" lists and receiving an NAACP Image Awards nomination.
+Carla spent 7 years co-hosting ABC’s Emmy award winning, popular lifestyle series "The Chew", and is currently featured on the Food Network in shows such as "Thanksgiving, Holiday and Halloween Baking Championships" (judge), and "Worst Cooks in America".
+Her latest cookbook, Carla Hall's Soul Food: Everyday and Celebration, was published in 2018, landing on annual "Best Cookbook" lists across the country and receiving an NAACP Image Awards nomination.

 Kwame Onwuachi